 HoTPCA looks for varied international project opportunities.
 The person(s) requesting funds must demonstrate their commitment to the project by providing community labor, monetary contributions, local resources and/or training.
 Funding will not be provided for individuals, scholarships, travel, or general operating expenses.

 - Current Peace Corps Volunteers* from the state of Texas

 - Returned Peace Corps Volunteers

-Current Peace Corps Volunteers must have an application submitted to the Peace Corps Partnership Program in order to received funding from HoTPCA.
-If funding is not going through a Peace Corps Partnership Program HoTPCA requires that the benefiting organization be a registered 501(c)3 or an NGO with a Board of Directors who will administer the funds.
+*Current Peace Corps Volunteers must have an application submitted to the Peace Corps Partnership Program in order to have received funding from HoTPCA.
+If funding is not going through the Peace Corps Partnership Program, HoTPCA requires that the benefiting organization be a registered 501(c)3 or an NGO with a Board of Directors who will administer the funds.